Mikescher/firefox-sync-client/README.md

 $ ./ffsclient delete "{record-id}"
 $ ./ffsclient delete "{record-id}" --hard
 ```
-*By default the sync protocol needs tombstones.
+*By default, the sync protocol needs tombstones.
 This means deleted records still exist, without their payload and wit a deleted:true flag*
 *If the `--hard` flag is supplied, the record is instead completely deleted from the server*

 Query the server without a session file